Commission members

 Member of the Accounts Commission for a term of office until October 2026

 Jennifer Henderson has extensive public sector management and leadership experience and is a Chartered Fellow of the Chartered Management Institute.
-She is currently the Chief Executive and Keeper of the Registers of Scotland, where she is delivering a substantial programme of digital transformation.
+She is currently the Chief Executive and Keeper of the Registers of Scotland, delivering a substantial programme of digital transformation.
 Jennifer emphasises the importance of effective stakeholder engagement, communication, and transparency in public service delivery — bringing experience from both her current role and from leading the stakeholder engagement for the Building Safety Programme established in response to the tragic fire at Grenfell Tower.
 Jennifer has a strong commitment to equality, diversity, and inclusion.
 She received a UK Women in Defence Award for improving gender equality during her time as a Director at the Defence Science and Technology Laboratory.
 Previously, Jennifer also served as a Non-Executive Director for Ploughshare Innovations Ltd.

 Ruth MacLeod